sdtsztom/cs231n_2018/README.md

 # cs231n_spring_2017_assignment
-My implementations of cs231n 2017
+My implementations of cs231n-2017.

-All assignments have been finished in 2018-01-17 16:24.
+Original version of assignments without answers were provided by: https://github.com/cs231n/cs231n.github.io/tree/master/assignments

 If there are any problems, feel free to contact me.